tig/winprint/README.md

 2. **`text/html`** - This rendering engine can print html files.
 Any CSS specified by the HTML file will be honored.
 For HTML without CSS, the default CSS used can be overridden by providing a file named `winprint.css` in the `%appdata%\Kindel Systems\WinPrint` folder. `text/html` does not support line numbers.

 3. **`text/sourcecode`** - The sourcecode rendering engine supports syntax highlighting (pretty printing), with optional line numbering, of over 200 programming languages.
-The style of the printing can be changed by providing a file named `winprint-prism.css` `%appdata%\Kindel Systems\WinPrint` folder.
+The style of the printing can be changed by providing a file named `winprint-prism.css` in the `%appdata%\Kindel Systems\WinPrint` folder.
 The styles defined in this format shold match those defined for [PrismJS](https://prismjs.com).
 Any PrismJS style sheet will work with WinPrint.

-WinPrint decides which Content Type Rendering Engine to use based on file extension.
-It has a built-in library of hundreds of file-type mappings.
+The extension of the file being printed (e.g. `.cs`) is determines which Content Type rendering engine will be used.
+WinPrint has a built-in library of hundreds of file extension to content type/language mappings.

 To associate a file extension with a particular Content Type Engine modify the `files.associations` section of `WinPrint.Config.json` appropriately.
 For example to associate files with a `.htm` extension with the `text/html` Content Type Engine add a line as shown below (the `WinPrint.Config.json` generated when WinPrint runs the first time already provides this example, as an example):